 He developed a similar elective class for the MBA@UNC program and teaches in UNC Executive Development’s Big Data and Business Analytics program.

 Mersereau has been involved with the School’s online MBA program since its inception in 2011.
 He co-developed a core analytics class for the program – a fun process during which he and colleague Alan Neebe rented out a film studio and did statistics demonstrations “Mr. Wizard” style, wearing white lab coats and demonstrating dice experiments.

 While no Mr. Wizard style demonstrations were involved in the development of the new Data Analytics course, he enjoyed working in the online space again.

 “It’s been interesting designing another course for the program because the technology has gotten better and is more polished than it was when we started,” says Mersereau.

 His passion for teaching students how to master data analytics and statistics has not gone unnoticed on campus.
-Mersereau has received several teaching awards, including the Weatherspoon Award for Excellence in MBA Teaching in both 2011 and 2017, and a teaching excellence award from Weekend MBA students.
+Mersereau has received several teaching awards, including the Weatherspoon Award for Excellence in MBA Teaching in 2011 and 2017, and a teaching excellence award from Weekend Executive MBA students.
 He also serves the School by judging case competitions on campus, advising PhD students and answering emails from students who are grappling with statistics problems during their summer internships and need advice.

 “Everything that Adam does is high quality – his research, teaching and service,” says Jennifer Conrad, former senior associate dean for academic affairs and Dalton McMichael Distinguished Professor of Finance.
 “His research is also extremely applied.
 And who doesn’t like retail?
 We are grateful to have Adam teaching in the core and in electives for multiple programs, as well as teaching in our Executive Development program.
 Faculty members like Adam – who goes above and beyond – are what make our School excellent.”